rorodata/hypertype/README.md

 # (↑t) - hypertype

-Haskell-inspired type classes and pattern matching for Python.
+Haskell-inspired type system and pattern matching for Python.